crf8472/libarcstk/BUILD.md

 	$ cmake --build .
 	$ sudo make install

-For also building the tests, just use the corresponding switch:
+For also building and running the tests, just use the corresponding switch:

 	$ cmake -DCMAKE_BUILD_TYPE=Debug -DWITH_TESTS=ON ..
 	$ cmake --build .